dhis2/dhis2.github.io/_posts/2018-12-07-packages-and-conventions.md

 author: varl
 ---

-Conventions about style is always a topic up for debate.
+Style conventions are always a topic for debate.
 Everyone agrees that conventions are good, and simultaneously prefers their own conventions.
 Tools like Prettier were built in that particular kind of bikeshed.
-In that spirit, allow me to introduce two tools which consolidate our JavaScript conventions.
+In that spirit, allow me to introduce two tools that consolidate our JavaScript conventions.

----

 # 1 - [code-style](https://github.com/dhis2/code-style)